sevenval/flat-docs/cookbook/envvars.md

 $ docker run --rm -it -e MY_VAR="my value" -v "$(pwd):/app" sevenvaltechnologies/flatrunner
 ```

 Great!
-We now know how to define Environment Variables.
+We now know how to define environment variables.
 Let's use them!

 ## Accessing Env Vars in Flows

 All environment variables are accessible from [flows](/reference/flow.md) by the system [variable `$env`](/reference/variables.md).
-It is a [OXN](/reference/templating/oxn.md) object with the defined environment variables as properties:
+It is an [OXN](/reference/templating/oxn.md) object with the defined environment variables as properties:

 ```json
 {